ecaii/x-native/README.md

 ## Compiling and Building

+### CMake Dependencies
+Any missing dependencies will require you to download them and build their libraries and point them in the CMake configuration step.

+* ENet

 Use CMake on the source directory and point your build directory somewhere of choice, no magic needed at the moment - should build in your chosen IDE.

 No 64-bit support right now, Fallout: New Vegas is x86 so the projects are aligned to support it.
 In future it may be possible to target the server to 64-bit specifically, depending on the requirements of lib_net.